 - a.
-Connect the interconnecting cable directly to the Measuring Head. - b.
+Connect the interconnecting cable directly to the Measuring Head.
+Note that the connectors are keyed and can only be connected one way. - b.
 Before connecting the other end of the interconnecting cable to the Metering Unit, perform the ohmmeter tests in table 5.1.
 The tests are made from the open end of the cable, looking back towards the Measuring Head.
 Record these values for future reference.